 But pigs are legally born in tiny metal gestation crates, allowed to nurse from their restrained mother through farrowing crates on concrete, have their tails chopped off and their teeth snipped off, are locked inside filthy crowded pens, and slaughtered at six months of age after lives of misery.
 Dogs are protected by laws, have rights, and are not eaten by most humans.

-Mother pigs (sows) live inside warehouses with thousands of other sows in iron-runged cement stalls in which they must stand alone, with no room to turn, or even to stretch out, staring into the dark, year after year, as they are forcibly impregnated to produce piglets.
+Mother pigs (sows) live inside warehouses with thousands of other sows in caged cement stalls in which they must stand alone, with no room to turn or even to stretch, staring into the dark, year after year, as they are repeatedly forcibly impregnated to produce piglets.
 Piglets live packed so tightly that they have to literally sleep on top of each other.
 The only time they are exposed to fresh air is when they are inside trucks on their way to slaughter.

 Pig thumping is a standard procedure in the animal agriculture industry worldwide.
-In factory farms, sickly and injured piglets are slammed on the ground to kill them, and then they are discarded into a “dead box.”
-There are also mother pigs inside the dumpsters, who are too sick and injured to give birth to anymore babies.
-Some of these pigs don’t die right away, and therefore lie in agony inside these dumpsters, slowly dying.
+In factory farms, sickly and injured piglets are picked up by their back legs, their heads are slammed onto the cement floor, and then they are discarded into a “dead box,” and later into a dumpster.
+There are also mother pigs inside the dumpsters, who are in there because they are too sick or injured to “produce” more piglets.
+Some of these pigs don’t die right away, and therefore lie in agony inside these dumpsters until they die.
 When you make the decision pay for dead animals and their bodily secretions, you pay for this too.

 ARE YOU OKAY WITH PEOPLE WHO EAT DOGS?